Top 4 Things to Know About Supplemental Dental Insurance

 Families with children.
 “Dental insurance is also helpful for people with children,” says McCarthy. so if your child needs umpteen cavity fillings, you have the peace of mind of knowing that they’re covered.

 Oral care is critical to your overall health as you age.
 There are several dental conditions that become more common in older adults, such as periodontitis (severe gum disease).
-Many Medicare Advantage plans offer dental insurance, though most require you to pay 50% coinsurance and on average have an annual limit of $1,300, according to KFF.org.
+Many Medicare Advantage plans offer dental insurance, though they will likely require you to pay coinsurance and have an annual limit.

 #3: Premiums and Deductibles Can Vary Widely